shellytalis/policy-model-tutorial/style.md

 **Pay attention!**

-In both web components, "" and "Chat" web components, in the html files there are **link** tags.
+In both web components, "Default" and "Chat" web components, in the html files there are **link** tags.

 The `<link rel="stylesheet" href="styleDefault.css">` (in case of "Default" web component) or `<link rel="stylesheet" href="styleChat.css">` (in case of "Chat" web component) link tag is a link to an external style sheet `styleDefault.css` or `styleChat.css`.
+The other link tags are necessary for the font of the text of the interview.

 All this files you can find in our [GitHub](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022).

-The other link tags are necessary for the font of the text of the interview.